094459/blog/content/post/airflowctl-first-look.md

 ---

 I have written in the past about setting up developer environments and tools when working with Apache Airflow.
-Today I came across a new tool from [Kaxil Naik](https://github.com/kaxil), directory of engineering at Astronomer and all round Apache Airflow good guy.
+Today I came across a new tool from [Kaxil Naik](https://github.com/kaxil), director of engineering at Astronomer and all round Apache Airflow good guy.
 Kaxil has put together [airflowctl](https://aws-oss.beachgeek.co.uk/35c), a command-line tool for managing Apache Airflow™ projects, and making it super easy to get up and running.
 What does it do?
 Well, it helps you install and use different versions of Apache Airflow, work with Variables and Connections, provide live logs, and more.

 The README provides nice documentation to get you up and running, but I thought I would do a quick demo showing how you can get this up and running on your AWS environment, using my Cloud 9 developer environment.
 This is my first impressions of the tool, having used it for the past few hours.